The Ultimate Guide to Observing Jupiter

 • Jupiter boasts the strongest planetary magnetic field in the entire Solar System.
 Its magnetic field is a million times the volume of Earth's magnetosphere.
 Trapped charged particles form radiation belts like Earth's Van Allen belts but are much more dangerous and intense.

-• Jupiter is 318 times more massive than the Earth.
+• Jupiter is 318 times more massive than Earth.
 It is so big that all the planets in the Solar System could fit inside Jupiter if it were hollow.
 1,300 Earths could easily fit inside Jupiter by themselves.

 • About 11 Earths placed side-by-side would match the diameter of Jupiter.